pardeep-singh/PaaS-Docker/README.md

 ==========
 A PaaS tool to deploy applications on your servers.

-Just add a webhook to github repositry having a dockerfile and see every push made on repositry be deployed in a seconds.
+Just add a webhook to github repository having a dockerfile and see every push made on repository be deployed in a seconds.

 ### Requirements <hr>